-The VirtualHere USB Client runs on Windows, OSX, Linux and Android.
+The VirtualHere USB Client runs on Windows, MacOS, Linux and Android.
 The client was created to be intuitive and extremely easy to use.
 The client needs to be run on any machine that wants to use USB devices shared by the VirtualHere USB Server.

 The software will automatically find USB devices shared by VirtualHere USB Servers on the network.
 Available USB devices will be displayed in a tree.
 Right click on the device you want to use and select Use.
 It will then appear to be directly connected to your machine and can be used just like a local device!

-VirtualHere USB Client for Linux uses the built-in Linux usbip driver.
+VirtualHere USB Client for Linux uses the built-in Linux usbip client driver.
 (It is recommended to use the latest kernel (4.9+) for maximum compatibility)

 Most linux versions have this compiled and enabled, if not see here.

 If you want to run the VirtualHere USB Client for Linux with a Graphical User Interface (GUI) choose from the following clients:

 LINUX AND ANDROID CONSOLE MODE:

 If you want to run VirtualHere USB Client for Linux in console only mode, choose from the following files

 Because the console client is 100% statically compiled and requires no runtimes it will run in any edition of Linux AND ANDROID that has usbip compiled in.

 VirtualHere USB Console Client for Linux (aarch64)